trybrick/cdn/README.md

   - lastly, if necessary, pull-request or merge into github.com/gsn2/cdn for staging

 #Installation
-Go to the root folder and run:
+Go to the root folder and run commands below.
+If windows, do not need to run sudo.
 ```
-npm install -g gulp
+sudo npm install -g gulp
 npm install
 ```